subugoe/oa2020cadata/analysis/001_kb_rp_pretest.md

 open access funding (Schimmer, Geschuhn, and Vogler 2015).
-The Web of Science contains data about this author role including affiliations, making it a valuable source to determine the productivity of corresponding authors per country ad journal.
+The Web of Science contains data about this author role including affiliations, making it a valuable source to determine the productivity of corresponding authors per country and journal.

 The aim of this work is to better understand how countries of affiliation from corresponding authors are represented in the WoS-KB,